January 09, 2020 at 4:47 PM

 No, we’re not talking about style or your car, we’re talking about gears.
 The quicker you move up the gears the better!

-In most diesel cars, you will feel the engine labour until around 2000 rpm and at around 2,500 rpm in a petrol engine car.
+In most diesel vehicles, you will feel the engine labour until around 2000 rpm and at around 2,500 rpm with a petrol engine.
 Don’t change up so early that you cause the engine to labour (when it sounds like a low growl and struggles to accelerate) but try to keep your engine revs as close to 2000-3000 revs as the road allows and you will use a lot less fuel than if you allow gears to go through a full rev range.

 Put simply, high revs means high consumption!